 A. Revenue Recognition

 A web design firm completes a project in December but receives payment in January.
-Under the accruals concept, the revenue is recorded in December, reflecting when the service was provided.
+Under the accruals concept, the revenue is recorded in December, the month when the service was delivered and the revenue was earned.

 B. Expense Matching

 A retail store incurs $5,000 in advertising costs in November to promote a December sale.
-The expense is recorded in December, matching it with the revenue generated by the promotion.
+The expense is recorded in December, matching it with the revenue generated from the sale to reflect true profitability.

 C. Prepaid Expenses